kochlisGit/Wine-Preference-Analysis/README.md

 1. Build a Regression model to accurately predict the quality score of a given wine sample, based on its physicochemical properties.
 2. Analyze the regression model and interpret its decision making system.

-# Regression Accuracy
+# Regression Model

 A Neural Network was built with 0.41 mean absolute error, after it was tuned using `Optuna` package.
+More specifically, a neural network with 3 Dense Layers (200, 245, 245) and 1 output unit was built.
+The `GELU` activation function was added at the output of each hidden layer.
+The model was trained using a Google's `Yogi` optimizer, which is an alternative version of `Adam` optimizer.
+Finally, both the **Mean Absolute Error (MAE) & (Mean Absolute Percentage Error)** have been used in order to monitor the validation loss of the model.

 The first 10 predictions are shown in the table below.

 | Target Quality | Model Prediction | ERROR |
 |----------------|------------------|-------|